 WHEN THEN A vehicle is obstructing and/or parked in your Reserved parking space You may contact the management company or you may follow the steps outlined above for calling a towing company and having the vehicle removed.
 You assume all liability in connection with removal of the vehicle.
 A vehicle is parked in a fire lane Call the Fairfax County Policy or Fire Department or the designated towing company You notice a commercial vehicle routinely parked overnight in the community Call the management company with the name of the company the vehicle belongs to and other required information A vehicle does not have current state registration information displayed Contact the management company with details.
 Contact the Fairfax County Police Department You believe a vehicle in a reserved or assigned space is disabled Call the management company with details You notice a parking violation along any public thoroughfare Contact the Fairfax County Police Department

-- In accordance with Fairfax County ordinances, dogs are permitted to be without a leash when off the property of their owners.
+- In accordance with Fairfax County ordinances, dogs are not permitted to be without a leash when off the property of their owners.
 Excessive and continuous noise from a pet will not be allowed and should be constrained.
 Fairfax County animal control number is (703) 830-1100

 - No pet should be allowed to defecate upon the private property of another resident (including front yards), the streets, parking areas, or sidewalks of the community.

 - The common grounds of the community may be used for dog walks; however, playgrounds, mailbox and bus stop areas should be avoided.

 - No repair or maintenance of vehicles in the streets, parking areas, or other common areas resulting in extended work, dismantling, disturbance, or cluttering will be allowed.
 The owner of the car will be held responsible for any damage or spillage caused by repairs thereto.